State and Local Policy Database

 Fleet Policies and Composition

+The Climate Commitment Act of 2022 requires only zero-emission vehicle purchases and leases for District Government vehicles starting 1/1/2026.
 The Department of Public Works' procurement policy is to require all new sedans be all-electric or PHEV.
 For other vehicle types, the District has standardized the vehicle makes and models for alternative fuels and requires the most fuel efficiency standards for other ICE engines.
 The Department of Energy & Environment is leading the development of a Transportation Electrification Roadmap, to meet the goals outlined in the Clean Energy DC Omnibus Act.
 The Fleet Management Administration recently launched a multi-year effort to install 20 dual-port charging stations to support electrification of the fleet.
 The District’s Clean Energy DC Omnibus Act (section 502) requires all public buses to be zero-emission vehicles by 2045.
 Furthermore, it requires the District’s Department of Transportation to submit a plan for achieving 100% replacement of public buses, including school buses, with electric buses upon the end of their useful life, by calendar year 2021.
-Washington’s fleet is composed of 1% efficient vehicles, including hybrid, plug-in hybrid, and battery electric vehicles.
+Washington’s fleet is composed of 13.7% efficient vehicles, including hybrid, plug-in hybrid, and battery electric vehicles.

 Public Lighting

 Washington has not adopted a policy requiring efficient outdoor lighting, such as the International Dark-Sky Association’s Model Lighting Ordinance.
 The District is launching a Streetlight Upgrade and Modernization Project which proposes to convert the street light network of more than 75,000 assets to light-emitting diode (LED) technology with remote monitoring and control capabilities.
 In addition to conversion, poles will be brought up to a “state of good repair,” meaning that arms, bases, and poles that are in disrepair (i.e., chipped paint, leaning, or broken) will be repaired to and maintained at fair condition.
 The proposed improvements would occur primarily within the existing right-of-way.
 The District of Columbia Office of Public-Private Partnerships (OP3) is providing procurement support as the selected bidder is expected to use private financing to develop the project.
-To date, approximately 11% of public lighting has been upgraded to LEDs
+As of October 2023, approximately 48.5% of public lighting has been upgraded to LEDs.

 Inclusive procurement

-The District has contracting and procurement policies that require spending benefit local, small, and minority businesses.
+The District has contracting and procurement policies that require spending benefit local and small businesses.
 District agencies are required to spend at least 50% of expendable budgets with such businesses, although these do not specifically give preference to minority-owned or women-owned businesses.
+DC released a 2022 Disparity Study, and has outlined a timeline for and begun to implement next steps.

 Asset Management List All